d2l-ai/d2l-en/chapter_explanability/overview.md

 Based on the applicability of explanation methods, we have model agnostic explanation methods and model specific explanation methods.
 The former is more flexible and can be applied to any black box model regardless of its structure while the latter is limited to specific model classes.

-## Desired properties of eplanations
+## Desired properties of explanations
 There is no standard evaluation measures on explainability but the following dimensions, which might be difficult to quantify rigorously, can be considered as guiding intuitions when developing or evaluating explanation methods:

 * Fidelity (or Faithfulness) : How well does the explanation model capture the black box models.
 For instance, if we use a surrogate model to mimic a black box model, we can check if it can give the same outputs as the original model.
+We can also measure the fidelity by checking whether the prediction changes if the supposedly important features are flipped.
 * Comprehensibility: To what extent the explanations are humanly comprehensible.
 Explanations should be aligned to the target user's vocabulary.
 An  explanation which is comprehensible to machine learning engineers or domain experts does not necessarily be understandable to common users.
 * Stability: The extent to which the explanations are similar for similar inputs.
 The explanations on two similar inputs shall not differ to one another drastically.
 * Transparency: It is the opposite of opaque or black-boxes.
 Transparency can be measured by asking: how were the data collected and processed and how does the model work?
 In particular, we can check whether the each part of the model (i.e., input, parameter, and calculation) the error surface are understandable :cite:`Lipton.2018`.